 The Chocolate Milk

-This book is long.
-I mean really long.
-It’s a tall book, and Menn packs a punch.
-He holds to Amillennial eschatology, and he argues it well.
+Eschatology is not some high-minded topic.
+As Stephen Wellum says, it’s related to Christology because Christ is the end and goal of everything.
+Whatever our eschatology is, it should point to him.
+Menn holds to Amillennial eschatology, and he argues it well.
 Many will be challenged by this book, and they should be challenged.
-Some parts are dense, yes, but I was surprised at the clarity (mentioned above) in which Menn writes.
-There were some issues I had to read a number of times (especially the bit about the “‘first’ resurrection” and the “‘second’ death”), but I can say that I have a clearer view of the Bible’s overall structure.
+Some parts are dense, yet still Menn writes clearly.
+There were some topics I had to read a number of times (especially about the “‘first’ resurrection” and the “‘second’ death”), but I can say that I have a clearer view of the Bible’s overall structure.
 One of the most important ways to know how to read the Bible is to know the overall structure.
 Now, many will disagree with Menn’s points (even in the Amill camp), and there are a few parts I need to read over again to see what I actually believe about those passages.

 But nonetheless, this is a book for Bible students, teachers, and pastors.
 Whether you agree or not, Menn’s book will strengthen your end-time position.
 Whether small points or major issues (DP’s will have their work cut out for them), Menn will challenge you.
 But at the same time he shows why we need to be challenged.
 We are to know God.
 This isn’t a system for system’s sake, as if we’re just making up random systematics here.
 We are to understand what God’s word has to say about our world today and what it says about God’s dealing with the world and his people today.
 When we understand what God is doing, then we understand what we are to be doing.

 This is a book that you will come back to for a long time.
 It’s long.
 There is a lot to read.
 There are more Bible references than you can shake a stick at.
 Menn has done his work, and this book will require a lot of prayer.
 Highly recommended.